Certain travelers give the impression that they keep moving because only then do they feel fully alive.

-On Sunday, I will be running the Nike Women’s 15km at the Toronto Islands.
+On Sunday, I will be running the Nike Women’s 15km in the Toronto Islands.
 For those of you who tolerate my gym selfies on Snapchat daily know that I have worked my ass off, literally, to even attempt this.
-In the ten years I’ve spent in this city, I have never bothered taking the ferry to the Islands and I’m so glad that Zahra Travels’ opening blog starts in Toronto.
+In the ten years in this city, I have never bothered taking the ferry to the Islands and I’m so glad that Zahra Travels’ opening blog starts in Toronto.

 I have friends telling me the most important thing is to endure.
 I think this is correct.
-You want to continue.
-And be brave enough to change your mind or fall into whatever.
+You want to continue and be brave enough to change your mind or fall into whatever.
 I think I talk too much, to my blog particularly, and I know nothing of success.
 But I do know what it feels like to tighten your shoelaces at 5 am, for 5 has become a friend, and plunge step after step on concrete.
 I feel like I’m writing poetry then.

 I wouldn’t have any of those feelings if I stuck to what I said about myself when I was 17.
 I know running loves me.
 She is jealous towards me, hates words.
 She gives me the high of traveling on my two feet.
 I wouldn’t know what her love was like if I followed the recommendations of other people.
 An accountant.
 Which is fine.
 Which is also not fine.